EdinK48/Data_Engineering_Challenge_1/README.md

-# Taktile Data Engineering Take-Home Challenge
+# Data Engineering Take-Home Challenge

 Your challenge is help our Business Development team increase their conversion rate by implementing an alert system based on buying intent